SasTech KioskNet

 KioskNet Subscriber Group Directory

-All version 9.5 (beta 3 or later) systems are integrated with the new subscriber group directory.
+All version 9.5 systems are integrated with the new subscriber group directory.
 On every subscriber dialog from any KioskNet kiosk or subscriber HUD is a link to the subscriber group directory page.
 The purpose is to help promote your subscriber group and make it very easy for people to find your group and subscribe to it.

 Private groups will not show up in the list, and if you do not configure your group's friendly name and description (either via your Subscriber page or via an IM Machine config screen) then it will not show up in the directory.